 - They are ultimately endorsed more often by those who become customers.

 Reputation Score is a comprehensive evaluation based on data from many different dimensions.
 Think of it this way.
 When you watch an Olympic figure skating or gymnastics competition, the judges are considering multiple dimensions of the performance.
 Did the athlete get the technical elements right?
 Were the transitions seamless?
 Did they give the impression of having the routine completely locked down and perfected?

 Reputation.com has developed a way to comprehensively evaluate businesses, based on proven performance metrics to yield a single, highly informative reputation score.
 Are you ready to raise your online profile and maximize the usefulness of one of your most powerful business assets?
-If so, we invite you to download our free guide to Getting Started with Online Reputation Management.
+If so, we invite you to download our free 5-Step Guide to Improving Your Online Reputation.